HanleyDan/kong-rate-limiting-hazy-memcachd/README.md

-# kong-rate-limiting-hazy-memcachd
+# kong-rate-limiting-hazy-memcached

-Extends the open source rate limiting plugin so that it can use Hazelcast to store counters via the memcachd interface.
+Extends the open source rate limiting plugin so that it can use Hazelcast to store counters via the memcached interface.